busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

 	}
 ```

-And we can simply test it:
+And we can simply test the setter and getter:

 ```javascript
 describe('Test D3.js with jasmine ', function() {